Palimony Attorneys Morris County, NJ

 Palimony is essentially alimony, but for cohabiting couples who are not married.
 Palimony is not actually a historical, legal term, but was instead coined after a famous 1977 celebrity breakup, and is an amalgamation of the words “pal” and “alimony”.
 In New Jersey, palimony is not as easily awarded as alimony, as cohabiting couples do not have the same rights as married couples.
 So when is palimony awarded?

-At The Law Office of Townsend, Tomaio & Newmark, our family law and divorce attorneys have over 75 years of combined experience helping our clients understand their legal rights both when signing palimony agreements as well as enforcing or contesting their terms in New Jersey, including towns like Chester, Mendham, Chatham, Harding, and Morris Township.
+At The Law Office of Townsend, Tomaio & Newmark, our family law and divorce attorneys have over 75 years of combined experience helping our clients understand their legal rights both when signing palimony agreements as well as enforcing or contesting their terms in New Jersey.
 We will work with you on an individual level to see how we can best serve your needs when it comes to drafting, modifying, validating, and anything else to do with alimony agreements.

 Call our office today for a free and confidential consultation regarding your palimony or other legal needs and concerns.